ThH00/ThH00.github.io/08-2024-dynamics/homepage.md

 - The Serret-Frenet basis.

 ### Lecture 6 - Sep 11
-- The Serret-Frenet basis cont.
+- The Serret-Frenet basis cont. (curvature of a plane curve, the S-F relations, time permitting, example Set 5, 03/043)
-- Relative motion.
-- Corotational bases.
+- Spring force with examples from Set 6.